TechShivvy/raspi-4-config/README.md

 ## Accessing Raspberry Pi

+If you're only using one Raspberry Pi on your network, the default hostname `raspberrypi.local` can be used to connect, but this will fail as you add more devices, so it's worth going with the IP address.
 By using the respective IP addresses (`wlan0` or `eth0`), you can conveniently connect to your Raspberry Pi using either VNC or SSH based on your needs and preferences.
 (Refer to the section "Finding Raspberry Pi's IP Address" for details on obtaining the IP address.)

 ### Access via VNC (remote graphical desktop access)